WakiMak/trentent.github.io-forked/_posts/2016-04-12-silent-install-of-citrix-pvs-target-device-software.md

   <a style="margin-left: 1em; margin-right: 1em;" href="https://1.bp.blogspot.com/-quGGvwUwBHU/VwdLk8IymII/AAAAAAAABs0/K4taPyS2KMMUapjlvNQ3-YyBNOW0b_Hjw/s1600/Screen%2BShot%2B2016-04-08%2Bat%2B12.10.49%2BAM.png"><img src="https://1.bp.blogspot.com/-quGGvwUwBHU/VwdLk8IymII/AAAAAAAABs0/K4taPyS2KMMUapjlvNQ3-YyBNOW0b_Hjw/s320/Screen%2BShot%2B2016-04-08%2Bat%2B12.10.49%2BAM.png" width="320" height="108" border="0" /></a>
 </div>

-For some reason, Citrix found it necessary to include a dialog in the installer that forces you to answer it. Â When this dialog is presented in a &#8216;silent&#8217; install it requires interactivity to continue so the install stops until it is dealt with.
+For some reason, Citrix found it necessary to include a dialog in the installer that forces you to answer it. Â When this dialog is presented in a 'silent' install it requires interactivity to continue so the install stops until it is dealt with.

 So, why is this dialog appearing? Â It is appearing because CFSDEP2 service was not uninstalled cleanly and the installer requires it removed for a clean install.

-When uninstalling the software silently you _also_Â get a &#8216;Interactive Services Detection&#8217; dialog. Â For whatever reason though, the uninstall dialog doesn&#8217;t halt the process.
+When uninstalling the software silently you _also_Â get a 'Interactive Services Detection' dialog. Â For whatever reason though, the uninstall dialog doesn't halt the process.

 <div style="clear: both; text-align: center;">
 </div>

-What is triggering the &#8216;interactive services detection&#8217; on uninstall and is it the cause of our CFSDEP2 not being removed?
+What is triggering the 'interactive services detection' on uninstall and is it the cause of our CFSDEP2 not being removed?

 When doing an interactive uninstall this is a screenshot of all the actions that it executes: